MiloX3-Silli-Denote/Love2D_Dev_Challenges_base-lib/README.md

 there is no worry for calling ```LoveAffix.makeCodeInjectable(key, [key2]);``` on a function that is already prepped.

 ### SimpleShaderLoading
-SimpleShaderLoading will keep track of, load, anctivate, send variables to, and unload shaders for you call ```SimpleShaderLoading.addShader(shaderName, shaderFilename);``` to load a shader if you want to unload a shader you can call ```SimpleShaderLoading.removeShader(shaderName);``` if you need to send a variable to a shader you can use ```SimpleShaderLoading.sendExternToShader(shaderName, externName, [externvalues ...]);```
+SimpleShaderLoading will keep track of, load, activate, send variables to, and unload shaders for you call ```SimpleShaderLoading.addShader(shaderName, shaderFilename);``` to load a shader if you want to unload a shader you can call ```SimpleShaderLoading.removeShader(shaderName);``` if you need to send a variable to a shader you can use ```SimpleShaderLoading.sendExternToShader(shaderName, externName, [externvalues ...]);```